msdirtbag/MicrosoftPurpleTeamToolkit/caldera-ASE/README.md

    <img src="./images/auth.png" alt="Auth" width="600" height="600">

 4. Set the Caldera Agents URL.
+(This can either be the App Service azurewebsites.net name or a custom DNS domain that has been verified with Azure App Service)

    <img src="./images/agent.png" alt="Set URL" width="600" height="600">

 ## Programming Notes
 -No warranties expressed or implied.
-If you forget to set up auth and your Caldera server gets used to deliver actual malware evil, that's on you.
+If you forget to set up auth and your Caldera server gets used to deliver actual malware evil to corporate prod infrastructure, that's on you!